This post may contain affiliate links. Please see my disclosure policy.

 Baking Tip

-Favorite baking recipes with brown butter:
+Favorite ways to use brown butter:

 - Brown Butter Chocolate Chip Cookies

-- Brown Butter Cinnamon Streusel Coffee Cake
+- Cinnamon Streusel Coffee Cake

 - Prep Time: 1 minute